ehynds/jquery-notify/README.markdown

 ## Usage

 First, create a container to hold notifications, and a template from which all notifications will be constructed from.
 With this, you can have multiple containers on a page holding different styles of notifications.
+Once the widget is initated on the container, the template is saved and removed from the DOM.

 	<div id="container">